Rommie Loudd

-Rommie Lee Loudd (June 8, 1933 – May 9, 1998) was an American former collegiate and professional American football player, coach, and executive.
-He was the first black assistant coach in the American Football League and the first black majority owner of a major league sports team.
+Rommie Lee Loudd (June 8, 1933 – May 9, 1998) was an American collegiate and professional football player, coach, and executive.
+He was the first black assistant coach in the American Football League (AFL) and the first black majority owner of a major league sports team.
+He played college football for the UCLA Bruins, earning first-team All-American honors in 1955.